Housing advice if you are 16 or 17

 Looking after yourself

-Living on your own also means looking after yourself.
-Can you shop for food and cook?
+Living alone means you must take care of yourself.
+Can you go shopping for food and cook meals?
 Can you wash and iron your clothes and do the washing up?

-Before you leave, stop and ask yourself, ‘Would I be able to look after myself if I lived on my own?’
+Before you leave home, ask yourself: “Can I look after myself if I live on my own?”

 How will I know when it’s the right time to leave?

-Think carefully about where you want to live and if you have any specific needs like living on the ground floor or near a bus route.
-Moving out is a huge decision to make.
+Think carefully about where you want to live and if you need anything special, like living on the ground floor or close to a bus stop.
+Moving out is a big choice, so make sure you are prepared.

 Housing advice if you are under 16